Brisbane Street, Hobart: Congregational church buildings

 The Hobart Women's Christian Temperance Union was located in the 1930s at 112 Brisbane Street.
 It also utilised adjacent facilities.

 Reverend Frederick Miller memorial

 A memorial plaque, commemorating Reverend Frederick Miller, the first independent minister in the Australian colonies, and the founder of the Congregational church in Hobart, is located at 73 Brisbane Street.

 Hotel and accommodation

 The former Ye Old Commodore hotel established in the 1800s, later known as the Brisbane Hotel changed hands in the 1920s.

 The Sydney Lodge Guest House operated in the 1930s.

 Other businesses on the street in the 1920's and 1930's included Absalom's Motor Garage, and Tasmanian Corrugated Paper.

+F H Vallance & Sons, Cabinet Maker

+At 17 Brisbane Street was the cabinet making business of F H Vallance & Sons.
+The newest building is on the street and was built as a show room for pieces that had been made.
+Behind that was the polishing shop, the cabinet making workshop, the machine shop and at the north end the upholstery shop.
+There were timber stacks and facilities for the people who worked here.
+Many fine early pieces are in the Tasmanian Museum - both restorations and originals.
+There are other pieces in the Parliament and many privately held pieces were made on commission.
+The factory was built over period of years starting in 1938.

+Next to the factory at 19 Brisbane Street was the family residence which was originally built as the Brisbane Hotel.
+On the east wall is the original sign for F H Vallance & Sons.

 Land Commissioners report

 When the Land Commissioners reported to Lieutenant-Governor Arthur on the use of land in the colony of Van Diemens Land in 1826 they included a map which showed that Brisbane Street had been surveyed only as far west as Barrack Street.
 They assumed this was because colonists were reluctant to build on the hilly ground further west.
 With some foresight they predicted a future demand for this land and set a higher valuation for it.